Types of Website Organization Examples & How It Impacts SEO

 A website's structure can be defined as the intuitive projection of informational space.

-A well-organized site helps visitors find information quickly and consistently and allows search engines to crawl and index the site.
+A well-organized site helps visitors find relevant information quickly and consistently and allows search engines to crawl and index the site.

 It helps to form discernible, discoverable, and predictable patterns.